dev22419/py1/README.md

 ## address.py
 address.py is a program to take a single line input and print it in multi line . (no modules needed)

+## game.py
+game.py is a number guessing game made with python . (random module is used )